Content

 This piece originally appeared in The Messenger.

-With the Senate's National Defense Authorization Act (NDAA), Congress has taken a major step towards protecting the U.S. government from Chinese interference.
+With the Senate's National Defense Authorization Act, Congress has taken a major step towards protecting the U.S. government from Chinese interference.
 The Senate bill’s inclusion of the American Security Drone Act as an amendment would ban federal departments from buying drones manufactured in China, showing that Congress is waking up to the federal government’s dependence on Chinese drones.
+Now, we need to apply that same degree of vigilance in the states.

 Explore More Policy Areas